hungcq/knowledge-repo/IT/software-engineering-at-google/14-larger-testing.md

     - Data: handcrafted
     - Verification: assertions
-  - Can use actual coding languages instead of runnable specification languages when: those defining the intended product beha are fluent coders
+  - Can use actual coding languages instead of runnable specification languages when: those defining the intended product behavior are fluent coders
 - *Probers* & canary analysis:
   - Chars:
     - SUT: production